Antitrust and 21st Century Bigness

 Friday, February 24, 2023

 In person at

 Eleanor Fox, NYU School of Law

 Scott Martin, Hausfeld

 Irving Scher, Hausfeld

-CLE: This event was approved for up to 7 New York credits of CLE in the Areas of Professional Practice category.
-The credit will be both transitional and non-transitional and is appropriate for both newly admitted and experienced attorneys.
+This event has been approved for eight (8) New York State CLE credits in the category of Areas of Professional Practice.
+The credit is both transitional and non-transitional; it is appropriate for both experienced and newly admitted attorneys.

 Registration & Breakfast